UKGovernmentBEIS/inspect_ai/eval-logs.html.md

 By default, full base64 encoded copies of images are included in the log file.
-Image logging will not create performance problems when using `.eval` logs, however if you are using `.json` logs then large numbers of images could become unweildy (i.e. if your `.json` log file grows to 100mb or larger as a result).
+Image logging will not create performance problems when using `.eval` logs, however if you are using `.json` logs then large numbers of images could become unwieldy (i.e. if your `.json` log file grows to 100mb or larger as a result).

 You can disable this using the `--no-log-images` flag.
 For example, here